RafaelFloimayr/Aufgabenliste-react-frontend/README.md

    ```
    npm run dev
 5. **Access the website**
-Open [http://localhost:5173/](http://localhost:5173/) in your web browser and manage your tasks via the current React + TypeScript frontend.
+Open [http://localhost:5173/](http://localhost:5173/) in your web browser and manage your tasks via the current React & TypeScript frontend.

 ## Demonstration
-The following video shows the *Aufgabenliste* backend and *Aufgabenliste-react-frontend* frontend in action.
+The following video shows the *Aufgabenliste* backend and *Aufgabenliste-react-frontend* in action.
 - At the **top**, the main website interface is displayed.
 - In the **bottom left**, the Django backend with the REST API interface is visible.
 It demonstrates the available REST commands, including **GET**, **POST**, **DELETE**, and **PATCH**, which allow you to retrieve, create, remove, and update tasks directly through the API.
 - In the **bottom right**, the React + TypeScript frontend from this repository is running.